Video game adaptation ‘Five Nights at Freddy’s’ notches $130 million global debut

 “Five Nights at Freddy’s” did not score well with critics, however.
 It currently has a dismal 25% on Rotten Tomatoes.
 AP’s Mark Kennedy wrote that it “has to go down as one of the poorest films in any genre this year.”
 But like many other horror movies, it appears to be critic-proof.

-Martin Scorsese’s “Killers of the Flower Moon” also added $9 million in its second weekend, bringing its total domestic earnings to $40.7 million, according to Paramount.
+Third place went to Martin Scorsese’s “Killers of the Flower Moon,” which added $9 million in its second weekend, bringing its total domestic earnings to $40.7 million, according to Paramount.
+With an additional $14.1 million from international showings, the film’s global total now stands at over $88 million.

+Angel Studios’ “After Death,” a Christian documentary film about people who have had near death experiences, opened in fourth place to $5.1 million from 2,645 locations.

+And “The Exorcist: Believer” rounded out the top five with $3.1 million in its fourth weekend, bringing its domestic earnings to just shy of $60 million.

 Several of the fall’s high-profile films also launched in very limited release this weekend, including Alexander Payne’s “The Holdovers” and Sofia Coppola’s “Priscilla.”
 Both opened exclusively in New York and Los Angeles and will expand in the coming weeks.